nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    ![UserGuidePriorityTags](images/UserGuidePriorityTags.PNG)
    *Figure 21: The priority tags of assignments highlighted in red*

-You can use the `INDEX` of the assignment as shown in your assignment list to set priority tag for that assignment.
+You can use the `INDEX` of the assignment as shown in your Assignment List to set priority tag for that assignment.

-For example, `prioritise 3 p/MEDIUM` will set a low priority tag for the third assignment in your assignment list.
+For example, `prioritise 3 p/MEDIUM` will set a low priority tag for the third assignment in your Assignment List.
 In the figure above, the third assignment, Biology lab report, is marked with a yellow medium priority tag.

 <div markdown="block" class="alert alert-primary">

 **:clipboard: Pointers to note:**<br>
-* The `INDEX` must be found in your assignment list.
+* The `INDEX` must be found in your Assignment List.
 * The three priority levels you can use are `LOW`, `MEDIUM` and `HIGH` and they are case-insensitive.
 * If the assignment already has a priority tag, this command will replace the previous priority tag with the new one.
 </div>